vinaysm1/git-practice/README.md

-##This is a repositor for learning Git
+##This is a repository for learning Git

 ##Commands used